Sleitnick/Knit/docs/executionmodel.md

 # Execution Model

-## Order of Operations
+## Lifecycle

-The execution model of Knit defines the flow of operations and lifecycle of the framework.
+The execution model of Knit defines the flow of operations and lifecycle of Knit.

 1. Require the Knit module
 1. Create services or controllers